FtuoilXelrash/ACE.Mod.RCON/README.md

 **ACE-style Authentication (UseAceAuthentication=true):**
 1. Open your browser to: `http://127.0.0.1:9005/` (local) or `http://<server-ip>:9005/` (remote)
-2. A login landing page will appear
+2. A login landing page will appear with Account Name and Password fields
-3. Enter your RCON password and click "Connect"
+3. Enter your ACE account name and password (account must have Developer or Admin access level)
-4. Web client will authenticate via JSON packet
+4. Web client connects and sends authentication via JSON packet
+5. Only accounts with AccessLevel >= 4 (Developer or Admin) are allowed access
+6. Invalid credentials keep user on login page with error message

 **Note:** Both TCP RCON (port 9004) and Web RCON (port 9005) accept connections from **all network interfaces** - accessible locally via 127.0.0.1 and remotely via any IP address the server is bound to.
 No admin privileges required.